 In order to find fulfillment, appreciation, and enjoyment in the little things that life so generously and frequently offers, you have to start weeding out the hyper-palatable and over stimulating things in your day to day, and work on turning down the volume of your life.

 Does this sound like a buzzkill?
 Maybe.
-But hear me out.
+But!

-When our sensations are on high the majority of the time, anything below that level will seem dull, making it difficult to find pleasure in anything less than over-stimulating.
+When our external life is on high the majority of the time, anything below that level will seem dull, making it difficult to find pleasure in anything less than over-stimulating.

-This includes eating stimulating foods (aka processed foods) that are high in salt, sugar and fat, drinking alcohol on a regular basis, spending too much time in front of a screen and not enough time in your actual life, incorporating drugs into your daily routine (prescription or otherwise), surrounding yourself with dramatic people and dramatic situations, and anything else that tends to numb out painful life shit.
+This includes eating stimulating foods (aka processed foods) that are high in salt, sugar and fat, drinking alcohol, spending too much time in front of a screen, incorporating drugs into your daily routine (prescription or otherwise), surrounding yourself with dramatic people and dramatic situations, and anything else that tends to numb out painful life shit.

-Keep an eye on yourself and take note when you engage in something that your gut tells you is overly stimulating.
+Keep an eye out and take note when you engage in something that your gut tells you is overly stimulating.